Carcano: Japan

 To improve the relationship between Japan, Germany and Italy, the Japanese government signed, between 1937 and 1939, a series of trade agreement with these two countries, in order to further their political agenda.
-One of such trade deals was from the Japanese Defense Ministry, asking the Italian Government about 130 000 rifles for the Manchukuo puppet state's army.
-By the end of 1938 the contract was signed for the production of 120 000 rifles using the Carcano action fitted with a Japanese Type 38 style stock, bayonet mount and sights; this hybrid design uses an internal Mauser-type box magazine loaded with single 6.5×50mmSR Arisaka rounds or a 5-round stripper clip.
+One of such trade deals was from the Japanese Defense Ministry, asking the Italian Government about 130,000 rifles for the Manchukuo puppet state's army.
+By the end of 1938 the contract was signed for the production of 120,000 rifles using the Carcano action fitted with a Japanese Type 38 style stock, bayonet mount and sights; this hybrid design uses an internal Mauser-type box magazine loaded with single 6.5×50mmSR Arisaka rounds or a 5-round stripper clip.
 This rifle, known as the Type I, was produced by two Italian Arsenals, Terni and Gardone Val Trompia, and by two private industries, such as F.N.A. of Brescia and Beretta.
-Some rifles had their buttstocks shortened since the average Japanese soldier had shorter stature compared its European counterparts.
+Some rifles had their buttstocks shortened since the average Japanese soldier had a shorter stature compared to his European counterparts.
 The vast majority of these guns were relegated to training duties, assigned to collaborationist armies or kept in storage.
-Some rifles however, were captured by American forces in Okinawa, Iwo Jima, and Luzon, by the hands of Imperial Japanese Navy units.
+Some rifles however, were captured by American forces in Okinawa, Iwo Jima, and Luzon, in the hands of Imperial Japanese Navy units.

-While most older sources give a total of 60 000 rifles ordered, recently discovered primary sources clearly indicate that 130 000 were initially discussed and that the final contract indicate 120 000 guns, confirming the serial number research done by collectors along the decades.
+While most older sources give a total of 60,000 rifles ordered, recently discovered primary sources clearly indicate that 130,000 were initially discussed and that the final contract indicate 120,000 guns, confirming the serial number research done by collectors throughout the decades.